Our pan fried salmon recipe can help you whip up a delicious, nutritious meal in under 15 minutes.

 Can You Eat Salmon Skin?

 Crisp salmon skin is not just edible, but also a tantalizing experience.
-We did not understand why many people asked this question, until we came across this Healthline article.
+It honestly didn’t occur to us why anyone wouldn’t until we came across this Healthline article.

-It’s said that salmon skin may contain contaminants depending on where the fish has been.
+It’s said that salmon skin (and salmon flesh) may contain contaminants depending on where the fish has been.
 PCBs, methylmercury for instance, are harmful to pregnant or nursing women.

-In other words, pregnant or nursing women should be cautious when consuming salmon skin.
-Other than that, it is a delicious part of the fish and should not ever be left out.
+In other words, pregnant or nursing women should be cautious when consuming salmon in general.
+Other than that, it is a delicious part of the fish and should be included whenever possible.

 How to Make Pan Fried Salmon